-If you’ve been following Movement Duets for awhile you know that we’ve expanded our training options to include in-person as well as offering our signature online group training program Fit Mom Foundations.
-This week, we’ve expanded our schedule to include evening classes at a second location.
-(You can view all of our training services and class schedule here.)
-In addition to that, I work part-time at a chiropractic clinic.
-And to add an interesting twist to the mix, my husband and I share a car and we’re parents to a beautiful, busy 18 month old boy.
+If you’ve been following Movement Duets for awhile you know that we’re continuing to expand our training options of in-person and our online group training program Fit Mom Foundations, we’re in the middle of our 2nd annual Making Time for Mom 21-Day Challenge and we’re also preparing to host our workshop, Pregnant to the Core, next month.
+In addition to all of this, I work part-time at a chiropractic clinic.
+And to add an interesting twist to the mix, my husband and I share a car and we’re parents to a beautiful, busy 21 month old boy.
 So….yeah, like I was saying, things are little crazy, haha!

 All of this said, even though a lot of it has been good stress, my stress levels have been a little high lately.
 Now I know that I’m not the first mom to have high stress or a hectic schedule, but living in a frenzied state just isn’t for me (is it for anybody?).
 So, I’ve had to step up my self care game in order to not let my candle burn at both ends.
 You know what they say, “If momma ain’t happy……”

 Here are three ways that I’m taking action to reduce stress in my life: